rackerlabs/docs-developer-blog/_posts/2020-06-30-use-the-oracle-database-refreshable-clone-feature-part-two-demonstration.md

 ![]({% asset_path 2020-06-30-use-the-oracle-database-refreshable-clone-feature-part-two-demonstration/Picture1.png %})

-2) Import the data from the **EXPDP** dumps that you took by using the `impdb` utility or importing an HR Schema into **PURCH\_PDB**.
-For this example, import an HR Schema by running the following script on the database:
+2) Import the data from the **EXPDP** dumps that you took by using the `impdb` utility or importing an HR schema into **PURCH\_PDB**.
+For this example, import an HR schema by running the following script on the database:

         @?/demo/schema/human_resources/hr_main.sql

-After it finishes, validate the HR Schema details:
+After it finishes, validate the HR schema details, as shown in the following figure:

 ![]({% asset_path 2020-06-30-use-the-oracle-database-refreshable-clone-feature-part-two-demonstration/Picture2.png %})